YouNow/younow.github.io/info/en/jobs.md

 ---
 ## Join the YouNow team

-To thrive at YouNow, your ambition should match our world-changing aspirations.
-We are a small, close-knit team that works hard to craft an experience that touches the lives of hundreds of millions of people.
+To thrive at YouNow, you should be passionate and frighteningly ambitious.
+We are a close-knit, hardworking team aspiring to craft a meaningful experience that touches hundreds of millions of people.

 YouNow is a vibrant ecosystem for discovery, creation and connection.
 We're inspired by the creativity of the community we've built and the imaginative, interactive content YouNowers create together in real-time.
 Our mission is to empower creators to engage with live audiences -- uniting people through authentic converstation and shared interests.
 And we're passionate about doing this in the most beautiful, simple and magical way possible.